SkyflowFoundry/migration_scripts/README.md

 ### Step 3: Get your Credentials file (Applicable for SA/Vault Governance migration)

-- Re-Key the SA to get credentials from Skyflow Studio.
+- Re-Key the SA to get credentials from [Studio or API](https://docs.skyflow.com/rotate-service-account-keys/#prerequisites)
+- Secure service account credentials by storing them in designated secret stores with built-in security, and securely pass info to runtime applications.